This way or that way? How to approach transitional moments in your life

 You may currently feel stuck or rudderless, just know you are doing a good job.
 You have to struggle to find yourself.
 Settling on what your friends are doing or what your family is telling you to do may keep you from realizing your full potential.

 Having said that, if your family and friends have proven to be trustworthy, loving resources, do not dismiss what they have to tell you.
 Determine if you agree with some or all of their good ideas.
 If they offer you new information, be open.
 Be what I call “coachable.”
-That means honor the mature, responsible people in your life that know more than you do.
+That means honor the mature, responsible people in your life who know more than you do.
 Trust your gut.
 You will know when you are being pushed in the wrong direction or when you are being stubborn.

 Be on the lookout for mentors.
 These are people outside your family or friend circle you can learn from—maybe a supervisor in one of your jobs or a teacher at school.
 Ask them what they observe about your strengths.
 Ask for suggestions on how you could explore your interests.
 Let them know you are grateful for their help.
 Life will offer you lots of unexpected doses of support and inspiration—even when you least expect it.